Bubble painting is one of the most fun process art activities for kids. You might be blown away with the results.

 - I have used bubble paintings to make special gifts.
 They look beautiful when framed or made into note cards.

 Have you tried bubble painting?
 I would love to hear any additional tips and tricks that you have.
 I would also love to hear what your favorite art activities for kids are.
 Please let me know in the comments below.
+For even more fun art activities for your kids check out these articles about painting with pool noodles, painting with balls and marbles, combining counting and creating, and making a DIY paintbrush.

 Are you looking for additional creative activities with an educational twist?
 You may enjoy my new Count and Create Maker Mats.
 Click on the image below to check them out in my store: